BlockchainCommons/spotbit/README.md

 - Celery
 - CCXT - ![CryptoCurrency eXchange Tools](https://github.com/ccxt/ccxt)

+All of these Python libraries can be installed via pip.

 ### Derived from…

 This  Spotbit project is either derived from or was inspired by the need of Fully Noded 2 to display realtime price info in-app::